-COMNET Senior Services
+COMNET Senior Service

-COMNET Senior Services (COMNET), abbreviated from Community Network, has its humble beginnings from the Befriending Service, initiated in 2007.
+COMNET Senior Service (COMNET), abbreviated from Community Network, has its humble beginnings from the Befriending Service, initiated in 2007.
 COMNET's mission is to support vulnerable and low-income seniors to live independently and actively in the community.
 It aims to empower seniors to seek life satisfaction with the support of community resources.

-COMNET operates a total of four Senior Activity Centres (Rental) (SAC-R) and a Senior Group Home in Sengkang.
+COMNET operates a total of seven Senior Activity Centres (Rental) (SAC-R) and a Senior Group Home in Sengkang.
 These centres are supported by case management services under the Senior Activity Centres (Cluster Support) (SAC-CS), Community Case Manager Service (CCMS), Community Resource Engagement and Support Team (CREST) and Befriending Service.

 COMNET Cluster Support